-The Ph.D. degree has as its goal the training of executive type leaders capable of managing and motivating people toward solving broad-based educational problems, especially those which emerge in response to the dynamic social order of urban communities.
-The Program consists of three specific concentrations: K-12 administration with an administrative license, K-12 administration without an administrative license and higher education concentration.
+The Ph.D. degree prepares graduates for educational careers both executive and administrative in which they can effectively demonstrate abilities in motivating and leading all stakeholders with unified collaborations and data-driven solutions when faced with broad-based educational challenges, especially those which emerge in response to the dynamic social order of urban communities.
+The Program consists of three specific concentrations: K-12 administration with administrative license, K-12 administration without an administrative license and higher education concentration.
 This goal is supported by the following program objectives:

-- To provide a terminal degree which will prepare individuals for the highest level of leadership, educational practice, and research in either K-12 administration or higher education. - To provide an increased number of qualified leaders who can give leadership to traditional and nontraditional educational programs - To strengthen the capacity of leaders to conduct educational research and evaluation and to translate findings into creative solutions for urban and rural problems - To promote research and development activities which enhance the body of professional knowledge in the field of urban education management for the twenty-first century and beyond - 5.
+To provide a terminal degree consistent with the highest level of leadership, educational

+- practice, and scholarly research in either K-12 administration or higher education. - To provide an increased number of qualified leaders who can provide and demonstrate effective leadership in traditional and nontraditional educational settings. - 3.
+To strengthen the capacity of leaders to conduct educational research and evaluation and to translate findings into creative solutions for urban and rural problems. - To promote research and development activities which enhance and expand the body of professional scholarly research in the field of urban education management for the twenty-first century and beyond. - 5.
 To support the educational reform goal of the improved educational administration.

-This advanced program of scholarly study and training experiences will prepare graduates to assume leadership responsibilities in the areas of: school and general management and administration, curriculum and instructional development, research and evaluation, staff development and training, student affairs, educational media and technology or combination thereof.
+This advanced program of scholarly study and training experiences prepare graduates to assume leadership responsibilities in the areas of school and general management and administration, curriculum and instructional development, research and evaluation, staff development and training, student affairs, educational media and technology or a combination thereof.